 Natural Gas Vehicles

 Natural gas powers about 150,000 vehicles in the United States and roughly 15.2 million vehicles worldwide.
-Natural gas vehicles (NGVs), which can run on compressed natural gas (CNG), are good choices for high-mileage, centrally fueled fleets.
+Natural gas vehicles (NGVs) are good choices for high-mileage, centrally fueled fleets.
 CNG tank technology and safety are improving and in many cases CNG can provide operators with adequate range for their operations.
 For vehicles needing to travel long distances, liquefied natural gas (LNG) offers a greater energy density than CNG, meaning the fuel range is more comparable to conventional fuel.
 The advantages of natural gas as a transportation fuel include its domestic availability, widespread distribution infrastructure, low cost, and inherently clean-burning qualities.